swissquote/crafty/README.md

 ### JavaScript

-* Write **EcmaScript2015**, transpiled to JavaScript all browsers understand with Babel.
+* Write **EcmaScript 2015**, transpiled to JavaScript all browsers understand with Babel.
-* Write **TypeScript**, transpiled to EcmaScript5 with the TypeScript compiler.
+* Write **TypeScript**, transpiled to EcmaScript 5 with the TypeScript compiler.
 * Bundle all JavaScript files together with the help of **Webpack**.
 * Compress the output with **UglifyJS** to create the smallest possible bundles.
 * Lint your code with **ESLint**, points you to possible mistakes and formatting errors.
-* Simple debugging with sourcemaps.
+* Simple debugging with Source Maps.

 [Read more about features here](https://swissquote.github.io/crafty/Use_Cases/Compiling_JavaScript.html)

 ### CSS

-* Preprocess your css using **Postcss** and many plugins that will allow to write in a syntax approaching the one of Sass.
+* Preprocess your CSS using **PostCSS** and many plugins that will allow to write in a syntax approaching the one of Sass.
-* Some plugins include `postcss-nested` to nest your styles, `postcss-cssnext` to use CSS4 options today and `postcss-advanced-variables` to define mixins
+* Some plugins include `postcss-nested` to nest your styles, `postcss-cssnext` to use future CSS options today and `postcss-advanced-variables` to define mixins
 * Compress the CSS output with `postcss-csso` to get the smallest possible file.
 * Automatically add vendor prefixes to properties with `autoprefixer`.
-* Simple Debugging with Sourcemaps
+* Simple Debugging with Source Maps

 [Read more about features here](https://swissquote.github.io/crafty/Use_Cases/Compiling_CSS.html)